xHain-hackspace/xhain-website/content/en/_index.md

 Come by, take a look and join in! **Every Monday from 6pm until late at night in Grünberger Str.
 16** in Berlin.

+## Events

+Most of our events are open to non-members.
+Just check our [calendar](/en/calendar) to see what's going on and might be interesting to you.

 <br clear="all">

 <div id="map"><noscript><img src="/images/location-map.jpg" alt="Map showing the location of the xHain space in Grünberger Str.
 16, Berlin" /></noscript></div>